Please also see my All-Time World Cup Team Index

 CM: Trevor Brooking (England)

-Brooking played most of his career for West Ham United making 647 appearances for the club.
+Trevor Brooking played most of his career for West Ham United making 647 appearances for the club.
 He won the 1975 FA Cup and the 1980 FA Cup in which he scored the only goal.
+West Ham also reached the Final of the 1976 Cup Winners' Cup.
 He was also the club's player of the season on four occasions.
-Brooking was earned 47 times, but only appeared twice in big tournament matches.
+For England, Brooking was earned 47 caps, but only appeared twice in big tournament matches.

 CM: Graeme Souness (Scotland)

-Souness played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
+Graeme Souness played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
 He was one of the greatest ever Liverpool players.
 He won three European Cups with them, captaining the team in the early 1980's.
 He was also the Player-Manager for Rangers.
-He earned 54 caps for Scotland.
+He also earned 54 caps for Scotland.
+He played in 1978, 1982 and 1986 World Cup Finals.

 |Graeme Souness vs Socrates|